Skip to main content

 Detailed Course Outline

-1.2 A Short History of Biomedical and Health Informatics
+1.1 Definitions and Historical Perspectives of Biomedical and Health Informatics (BMHI)

-1.3 Problems in Healthcare Motivating Biomedical and Health Informatics
+1.3 Problems in Healthcare Motivating Biomedical Informatics and AI

-2. Computing Concepts for Biomedical & Health Informatics
+2. Computing Concepts for Biomedical Informatics and Artificial Intelligence

 2.1 Types of Computers